jnozzi/cocoadev.com/markdown/MatrixInversionAlgorithm.md

 	for(row = 0; row < 3; row++) {
 		for(col = 0; col < 3; col++) {
 			[[mIn objectAtIndex:index++] setFloatValue:aInverted[row][col;
-   // General/NSLog(@"Row %i, Col %i set to: %f",row,col,aInverted[row][col]);
+   // NSLog(@"Row %i, Col %i set to: %f",row,col,aInverted[row][col]);
 		}
 	}
 }

-This is set up to work with a GUI that has a 3x3 General/NSMatrix of text fields (matrixIn) and a button to initiate the inversion.
+This is set up to work with a GUI that has a 3x3 NSMatrix of text fields (matrixIn) and a button to initiate the inversion.
 Your .h file would therefore look something like:

 #import <Cocoa/Cocoa.h>

-@interface Inverter : General/NSObject
+@interface Inverter : NSObject
 {
-    General/IBOutlet General/NSMatrix *matrixIn;
+    IBOutlet NSMatrix *matrixIn;
 }
-- (General/IBAction)invertMatrix:(id)sender;
+- (IBAction)invertMatrix:(id)sender;
 @end

 The code writes the inverted matrix back out to the GUI.
 Clicking the "invert" button again will get you back to your original entries.
 Note, though, that it's using floating point (and, in particular, dividing by a floating point) so the usual accuracy issues are evident when you repeatedly click the button.
 This wasn't an issue for what I needed but you may need to use a more accurate method.

---General/PaulPomeroy
+--PaulPomeroy